Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: TWFE regressions with several treatments

-In the special case where $K=3$ and the three treatment variables in the regression are two treatments and their interaction, we have $\Delta^{-1}_{g,t}=\Delta^{0,1}_{g,t}$: when the first treatment is equal to $0$, as in $\Delta^{-1}_{g,t}$, the interaction of the two treatments must be equal to $0$.
-Accordingly, the decomposition of $\beta_{fe}$ in Theorem \ref{thm:extension} involves the same causal effects as the decomposition of the coefficient on the first treatment in the regression without the interaction term in Theorem \ref{thm:main}.
-The weights, on the other hand, differ.
-In the decomposition in Theorem \ref{thm:main}, they involve residuals of a TWFE regression of $D^1_{g,t}$ on $D^2_{g,t}$, while in the decomposition in Theorem \ref{thm:extension}, they involve residuals of a TWFE regression of $D^1_{g,t}$ on $D^2_{g,t}$ and $D^1_{g,t}D^2_{g,t}$.
-In the special case with only two time periods and where groups do not receive any of the two treatments in the first period, one can show that the coefficient on $D^1_{g,t}$ in the regression with the interaction estimates a weighted average of the effect of the first treatment and is not contaminated by the effect of the second treatment.
-On the other hand, in the regression without the interaction, the coefficient on $D^1_{g,t}$ estimates a weighted average of the effects of the first treatment plus a weighted sum of the effects of the second treatment with non-zero weights.
-In that special case, the regression with the interaction term is preferable, as it makes the contamination problem disappear.
+In the example with four groups, a simple solution to eliminate the contamination bias is to add the interaction of the two treatments to the regression.
+One can in fact show the following, slightly more general result.
+With only two time periods, and groups that do not receive any of the two treatments in the first period, the coefficient on $D^1_{g,t}$ in the regression of $Y_{g,t}$ on $D^1_{g,t}$, $D^2_{g,t}$, and $D^1_{g,t}D^2_{g,t}$ is not contaminated by the effect of the second treatment.
+In such cases, the regression with the interaction term is preferable, as it makes the contamination problem disappear.
 This result does not, however, translate to more general designs with more than two time periods and where groups may receive the treatments at every period.
 It is easy to find examples where adding the interaction to the regression actually increases the contamination weights.
-This is the case for instance in the application we consider below: in the regression without control variables and with the two main treatments (the minimum staff-child ratio and the minimum number of years of schooling required for daycare directors), adding the interaction between the two treatments actually increases the absolute value of the contamination weights.
+This is the case for instance in the application we consider in Section \ref{sec:appli}: in the regression without control variables and with the two main treatments (the minimum staff-to-child ratio and the minimum number of years of schooling required for daycare directors), adding the interaction between the two treatments actually increases the absolute value of the contamination weights.